Brunssum: NATO Joint Force Command Headquarters

 Brunssum is the current home of Allied Joint Force Command Brunssum (JFC Brunssum), an operational level NATO headquarters one level below military-strategic level SHAPE in the integrated military command structure.
 There are three operational levels NATO headquarters; the other two are Allied Joint Force Command, Naples and Allied Joint Force Command Norfolk.
 The headquarters was known as Headquarters, Allied Forces Central Europe (HQ AFCENT) from its inception in Fontainebleau, France and relocation to Brunssum in 1967.
 The name was changed to Regional Headquarters, Allied Forces Northern Europe (RHQ AFNORTH) when a restructuring in 2000 led to the closing of HQ AFNORTH in Kolsås, Norway.
 The current title was adopted in 2004 to add flexibility to the military command structure by removing regional restrictions.
 The main base area, Hendrik Camp, was built on a former coal mine called Hendrik Mine.

 Brunssum is also the home of the AFNORTH International School, located just outside Hendrik Camp.
 AFNORTH International School is a K-12 school that mainly provides service to American, British, Canadian, and German dependents of military personnel assigned to JFC Brunssum, the US Army base in Brunssum, and NATO Air Base in Geilenkirchen, Germany; as well as the former Soesterberg Air Base, Netherlands.

 Nature

 The Brunssummerheide is a sloping natural landscape with many trails for hiking and running.
 It is bisected by a brook called Roode Beek (Red Brook).
 The Brunssumerheide is a protected nature preserve.

+It is the type locality of the fossil species Euryale lissa.